 Step 9: When prompted, select a name and a destination for the output file. iOS App Signer will then do its magic and package together a Kodi IPA.

-Step 10: Go back into Xcode and click the Window menu, and then Devices.
+Step 10: Go back into Xcode and click the Window menu from top Xcode menu bar, and then Devices.

 Step 11: Select your connected device from the Devices panel on the left, and then click the “+” button.

 Step 12: Locate and select the IPA file that was compiled and saved to your chosen destination by iOS App Signer.

 Xcode will now show as busy for a period of time while installing/sideloading the Kodi IPA to the connected device.
 If all is up and correct with the provisioning profiles and signing certificates then everything should progress perfectly.

 You can now enjoy Kodi on your iPhone or iPad without needing to jailbreak it.

 Alternatively, Cydia Impactor for Windows or Mac can also be used to sideload Kodi onto iOS devices.
 To do it via Cydia Impactor, download Kodi IPA file from here, and then follow the instructions here to sideload onto your non-jailbroken iOS device: Sideload iOS Apps On Windows, Mac With Cydia Impactor Without Jailbreak, Here’s How.

 - How To Sideload Apps On Apple TV 4 [Tutorial]

 - How To Sideload / Install Kodi On Apple TV 4